Our services and goals for the future

 Please click the services tab at the top of the page to view our full range of services.

 We supported more than 1,600 patients and their families in 2017.
 This care was provided by the multidisciplinary team of Doctors, Nurses, Social Workers, Chaplains, Occupational Therapists, Physiotherapists, Complementary Therapists, Lymphoedema Therapists, Care Assistants, Household, Administration and contract staff.

 We provided specialist palliative care to more than 1,200 people in their homes.
 Many of those patients attended our Hospice Day Care centres and Outpatient clinics in Raheny and Blanchardstown.
 In addition, more than 600 patients were admitted to our Inpatient Units in Raheny and Blanchardstown for symptom management and end of life care.
 We helped families, both during the person’s illness and afterwards, through support and counselling by the medical Social Work team.

 With your help we can do it!

 St Francis Hospice is committed to improving access to our services for people with life limiting conditions.
-In the first ten months of 2018:
+In 2018: